 Even the ‘Theory’ of gravity is just a theory – and indeed, it’s changed and been updated many, many times since Isaac Newton got hit on the head by that apple.

 Indeed, the idea that we never really know something to be completely true forms the basis of university thought.
 It dates way back to scholars such as Nicolaus Copernicus who, in 1514, proposed that the sun revolved around the earth.

 Back then, this was a preposterous assertion!
 Everyone knew, was absolutely certain, that the earth was the center of the universe.
 The sun woke up in the morning and went to bed at night – that’s the way the world was.

 However, by making observations of the positions of the stars at night, Copernicus showed us that we could observe that it was not the sun that was moving through space – it was us!

-Copernicus’s contemporary, Francis Bacon, called this new way of thinking scepticism.
+Copernicus’s contemporary, Francis Bacon, called this new way of thinking skepticism.

-Nowadays, students are taught to always be sceptical.
-We therefore aim not to use words that leave no room for new data to emerge to change our minds.
+Nowadays, students are taught to always be skeptical.
+We, therefore, aim not to use words that leave no room for new data to emerge to change our minds.

-Take a look at some words that are overly certain, and consider replacing them with more sceptical terms:
+Take a look at some words that are overly certain, and consider replacing them with more skeptical terms:

 Set 3: Emotional Words not to use in an Essay